yzeng1121/virtual_soundboard/README.md

 AUTHOR: Yuxin Zeng

+SOURCES: The fonts were downloaded through the website dafont.com, definitely check out for other cool fonts.
+The sounds were taken through random YouTube videos.
+The specific board I used is the PreSonus ATOM 16-pad Performance Controller, which I just downloaded the image off of the Sweetwater website.

 USER INSTRUCTIONS: Manuever your desk top to find the path to this specific index html file then copy and paste the path on any browser.